AdamKaniasty/BigDataFinancePipeline/README.md

 # Big Data Finance Project

-A comprehensive Big Data pipeline for ingesting, processing, and storing financial data including cryptocurrency prices and Polish National Bank (NBP) exchange rates.
+A comprehensive Big Data pipeline for ingesting, processing, and storing financial data including cryptocurrency trade events and Polish National Bank (NBP) exchange rates.

 ## Overview

 This project implements a data pipeline architecture that:
 - **Ingests** real-time cryptocurrency trade events from Binance WebSocket API (aggTrade)
 - **Ingests** daily exchange rates from the Polish National Bank (NBP) API
-- **Optionally buffers** the crypto stream through Kafka for resilience and decoupling
+- **Buffers** the crypto stream through Kafka for resilience (recommended to meet the buffering requirement; a direct flow is also provided)
-- **Stores** raw data in HDFS with date/hour partitioning
+- **Stores** raw data in HDFS with date/hour partitioning for crypto and date partitioning for NBP
 - **Processes** data using Apache Spark
 - **Queries** data using Apache Hive
 - **Serves** selected facts through Apache HBase for fast random reads